ModelEarth/community/projects/github-actions/README.md

 Started here instead:
 https://github.com/JamesIves/fetch-api-data-action

+The repo containing the Action has to be public, otherwise we won't be able to use it in our workflows.

 -->

-A. The repo containing the Action has to be public, otherwise we won't be able to use it in our workflows.

----

 #### Our GitHub Actions samples